 Nature of Accounts –

-Travelling Expenses is a Nominal A/c – Expenditure and Bank Account is Real A/c – Asset
+Traveling Expenses is a Nominal A/c – Expenditures and Bank Account is Real A/c – Asset

 Accounting Rules: